Table of Contents

 Does Insurance Or A Lawsuit Award Cover Chiropractic Care?

 Ensure your chiropractor and doctor have thorough records of all your tests, charts, reports, updates, and recommendations.
-Keep a journal detailing your physical limitations, injury, pain levels, and therapies.
+Keep a journal detailing your physical limitations, injuries, pain levels, and therapies.
 Don’t miss any treatments, and adhere strictly to your treatment plan.

 First, thoroughly describe all your injuries in writing.
 By doing this, you’ll be able to recall where the pain was and how you felt.
 Next, and most importantly, get medical attention right away.
-A doctor can determine hidden injuries that may manifest later, even if you feel fine.
+A doctor can determine hidden injuries that may not manifest until later, even if you feel fine.
 Important records about your injuries are required to receive chiropractic care.

 Are There Certain Types Of Injuries Where Chiropractic Care Is More Likely To Be Covered In An Accident Settlement?